Leonardo-FrancoG/scade-one-esp32-course/README.md

 ---

-*Built as a graduate embedded-systems course at UNAQ — from a first dataflow operator to a certifiable-minded flight controller, one auditable layer at a time.*
+*Built as a graduate embedded-systems course at UNAQ — from a first dataflow operator to a fail-safe flight-control demonstrator, one auditable layer at a time.
+An educational prototype that applies model-based, safety-aware design practices; it is not a certified avionics system.*